Razyapoo/KGBClusteringDocumentation/technical_documentation.md

     <img src="img/extension_diagram.png" alt="extension-diagram" title="Extension diagram"/><br/>
 </p>

-In addition to the standard visual classes of a node, we also include information about the hierarchical and visual group that the node belongs to.
-It is important to note that a hierarchical class is often considered a visual group class as well, as the root ancestor node in a hierarchy can be seen as a visual element that encompasses a cluster of child nodes.
+In addition to the standard visual classes of a node, we also include information about the hierarchical and visual group classes that the node belongs to.

 In the rest of this document, we use the prefix `browser:` as a shorthand for the namespace `https://linked.opendata.cz/ontology/knowledge-graph-browser/`.